DRAFT TRACKER 2026

 PLAYER ANALYSIS

 Faulk has a long, developing frame, good movement skills and the potential for odd or even fronts once he gains more muscle mass.
-He’s a culture player with high character who earns a grade bump based on his age (turns 21 in September), traits and advanced foundation.
+He’s a culture player with high character and traits.
 A fluid athlete with good movement skills, he works around blocks with finesse but needs more assertive initial strikes to set firmer edges in gap control.
 His toughness and mentality suggest he’ll play through blocks more consistently in an NFL environment.
 Faulk’s rush is diverse.
 However, with average upfield burst, he might require a move inside on passing downs, where his long levers, quickness and agility can overmatch guards.
 Faulk needs polish but offers a high ceiling that should reveal itself within a couple of years.

 BY LANCE ZIERLEIN